 - If you regularly use online transfers, direct debits, or other automated payments.

-For digital open, your bank’s online portal is usually the quickest method.
+For digital access, your bank’s online portal is usually the quickest method.
 If you prefer a physical copy, visiting your branch or requesting postal delivery are reliable alternatives.
+Madhav, a startup founder in Pune, often relies on digital statements for his monthly financial reviews.

 Through Online Banking Portals

 Step 1: Log in to your bank’s official internet banking portal using your User ID and password.
-You’ll typically find a section for “Account ” or “Statements.”
+You will typically find a section for “Account Services” or “Statements.”

 Step 2: Select the specific account you wish to view and choose the desired statement period, such as “Last 6 Months” or a custom date range.
 Most banks will then allow you to view, download, or print the statement instantly.